-Ore Concentrate, dressed Ore or simply Concentrate is the product generally produced by metal ore mines.
-The raw Ore is usually ground finely in various comminution operations and gangue (waste) is removed, thus concentrating the metal component.
+Ore concentrate, dressed Ore or simply Concentrate is the product generally produced by metal Ore mines.
+The raw Ore is usually ground finely in various communition operations and gangue (waste) is removed, thus concentrating the metal component.

-12. The terms Ores and Concentrates have been defined in the Explanatory Notes of Chapter 26 of the HSN which defined that the term 'ore' applies to metalliferous minerals associated with the substances in which they occur and with which they are extracted from the mine; it also applies to native metals in their gangue (e.g. metalliferous sands").
-The term 'Concentrates' applies to ores which have had part or all of the foreign matter removed by special treatments, either because such foreign matter might hamper subsequent metallurgical operations or with a view to economical transport".
+12. The terms Ores and Concentrates have been defined in the Explanatory Notes of Chapter 26 of the HSN which defined that the term 'Ore' applies to metalliferous minerals associated with the substances in which they occur and with which they were extracted from the mine; it also applied to native metals in their gangue (e.g. metalliferous sands").
+The term 'concentrates' applied to Ores which have had part or all of the foreign matter removed by special treatments, either because such foreign matter might hamper subsequent metallurgical operations or with a view to economical transport".

-12.1 The definitions of Ore and Ore Concentrate discussed above shows that the term "Ore" is a naturally occurring raw and native mineral which are produced by mines and contain various foreign material and impurities.
-Ore is extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
-The "Ore Concentrate" is dressed ore obtained by passing through the physical or physic-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which is extracted from the mines though might have predominance of a particular mineral but do not consist of any particular mineral alone.
-It is a naturally occurring raw and native mineral which is produced by mines and contain various foreign material, impurities and other substances and not suitable for further operations.
-Ore is extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
-The "Concentrate" is the form of ores from which part or all of the foreign matters have been removed and obtained by passing through the physical or physico-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appears from the above that Natural Ore consist of various minerals and other minerals and substances and therefore as such it cannot be directly used for any further manufacturing.
-Whereas Concentrate is form, from which part or all of the foreign matters have been removed.
+12.1 The definitions of Ore and Ore Concentrate discussed above showed that the term "Ore" was a naturally occurring raw and native mineral which were produced by mines and contain various foreign material and impurities.
+Ore was extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
+The "Ore Concentrate" was dressed Ore obtained by passing through the physical or physico-chemical operation viz. cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which was extracted from the mines though might have predominance of a particular mineral but do not consist of any particular mineral alone.
+It was a naturally occurring raw and native mineral which was produced by mines and contained various foreign material, impurities and other substances and not suitable for further operations.
+Ore was extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
+The "Concentrate" was the form or Ores from which part or all of the foreign matters have been removed and obtained by passing through the physical or physico-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appeared from the above that Natural Ore consisted of various minerals and other minerals and substances and therefore as such it could not be directly used for any further manufacturing.
+Whereas concentrate was form, from which part or all of the foreign matters had been removed.

-13. From the Data available in EDI system of Customs, it is noticed that M/s.
-Shruti is importing Ground Colemanite, B2O3 40%, as Natural Boron Ore, from United Arab Emirates, supplied by M/s.
-Asian Agro Chemical Corporation by classifying under Chapter Tariff Heading No.25280090 of the Customs Tariff Act, 1975 and availed exemption from payment of Basic Customs Duty as per Sr.No.130 of Customs Notification No. 50/2017 dated 30.06.2017 by declaring it as Boron Ore.
-The details of Ground Colemanite, B2O3 40%, as Natural Boron Ore imported by M/s.
-Shruti and cleared under the jurisdiction of the Commissionerate of Customs, Ahmedabad from 26.12.2017 to 11.05.2020 has been prepared and attached as Annexure-A/1, A/2, A/3 and A/4 for Financial year 2017-18, 2018-19, 2019-20 & 2020-21 [Up to 11.05.2020] respectively to the Show Cause Notice.
+13. From the data available in EDI system of Customs, it was noticed that M/s Vishwa Glass was importing Ground Colemanite, B2O3 40%, Natural Boron Ore from United Arab Emirates, supplied by M/s Asian Agro Chemical Corporation by classifying under CTH.
+25280090 of Customs Tariff Act, 1975 and availed exemption from payment of Basic Customs Duty as per Sr.130 of Customs Notification No. 50/2017 dated 30.06.2017 by declaring Ground Colemanite, B2O3 40% as Boron Ore and before this Notification they were availing exemption from payment of Basic Customs Duty as per Sr.113 of Customs Notification No.12/2012-Cus dated 17.03.2012 as amended vide Notification No 28/2015-Cus dated 30.04.2015.
+The details of Ground Colemanite, B2O3 40%, Natural Boron Ore imported by M/s Vishwa Glass and cleared under the jurisdiction of the Customs Commissionerate of Ahmedabad from April, 2015 is as per Annexure-A/1, A/2, A/3, A/4, A/5 and A/6 for Financial year 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 & 2020-21 [up to 26.11.2020] respectively to the Show Cause Notice.